Bill Carter (musician): West of Memphis: Voices For Justice

 Bill and Ruth E. Carter began corresponding with the West Memphis Three's Damien Echols after seeing the Paradise Lost documentary film.
 Echols' wife Lorri Davis brought the Carters a gift of three paper roses made by Damien in prison and representing each of the West Memphis Three.
 In return, they wrote "Anything Made of Paper" for Echols, its title alluding to the fact, as a death row inmate, Echols could only send and receive gifts made of paper.
 The song was recorded with Johnny Depp on guitar for the soundtrack to West of Memphis, the documentary film written and directed by Amy Berg and produced by Peter Jackson and Fran Walsh.
 Carter performed the song, backed by a band that included Depp, on the Late Show with David Letterman in early 2013.
+At the same show Carter said that they recorded also a cover of the song "Road to Nowhere" together, which was released as a bonus track on the same album.

 Present

 Carter performs off-and-on with a group of veteran Austin musicians that became known as The Blame.
 The group has at different times featured guitarists Charlie Sexton, Will Sexton, Denny Freeman, and David Lee Holt; drummers Chris Layton and Dony Wynn; keyboardist Mike Thompson; and bassist Andy Salmon.

 In 2016, Carter released his ninth solo album, Innocent Victims & Evil Companions through Forty Below Records.
 Writing for AllMusic, Stephen Thomas Erlewine characterized the album as a combination of two aesthetics, muscular roots-rock and dusty Americana poetry. "...the most impressive thing about Innocent Victims & Evil Companions is how Carter threads all these sounds and sensibilities to create something that's distinctively Texan and humanly idiosyncratic."

 Carter toured the following two years in support of Innocent Victims & Evil Companions and opened shows around the US and Canada for English blues musician and label mate John Mayall.

-On his 2017 full-length album, Bill Carter, Carter recorded solo acoustic versions of his best known songs that were covered by other artists.
+On his 2017 album, Bill Carter, Carter recorded solo acoustic versions of his best known songs that were covered by other artists.
 Peter Blackstock wrote in the Austin American-Statesman, "The arrangements mostly are stripped down to basics of acoustic guitar and vocals, with occasional accents of rhythm and harmonica.
 That puts the spotlight squarely on the songwriting, and the results are a compelling reminder that Carter is one of the best American-roots tunesmiths Austin has ever produced."